Battle of Noemfoor: Invasion

-Following this, as the Japanese withdraw further inland.
-Despite Shimzu's plans to withdraw to Broe Bay to await for evacuation, the majority of his troops melted into the hills and the evacuation never eventuated.
-Small groups attempted to resist and Shimzu's small force was slowly pushed towards the southeastern part of the island.
+Following this the Japanese withdrew further inland.
+Despite Shimizu's plans to withdraw to Broe Bay to await evacuation, the majority of his troops melted into the hills and the evacuation never eventuated.
+Small groups attempted to resist and Shimizu's small force was slowly pushed towards the southeastern part of the island.
 Troops from the 503rd Parachute Infantry dispatched many patrols to pursue the withdrawing Japanese.
-Initially, a force of about 400–500 Japanese troops under Shimzu broke contact and gathered at Hill 670, several miles to the northeast of the airfield.
+Initially, a force of about 400–500 Japanese troops under Shimizu broke contact and gathered at Hill 670, several miles to the northeast of the airfield.
 The 1st Battalion, 503rd Parachute Infantry Regiment reestablished contact on 13 July and over the course of three days pushed towards the crest of the hill, which was found abandoned on 16 July.

-After withdrawing from Hill 670, Shimzu's force then managed to evade the US patrols until 23 July.
+After withdrawing from Hill 670, Shimizu's force then managed to evade the US patrols until 23 July.
 About 4 mi northwest of Inasi, troops from the 2nd Battalion, 503rd Parachute Infantry Regiment clashed with the Japanese near the lagoon.
 For his actions during this engagement, Sergeant Ray E. Eubanks was later posthumously awarded the Medal of Honor.
 Contact between the two forces was lost from 25 July until 10 August, when a week long action took place around Hill 380.
 Despite US artillery and air strikes, the Japanese commander managed to slip through the US cordon with a small force and withdrew towards Pakriki, on the coast.
 Sporadic fighting continued throughout the rest of the month, but by 31 August all fighting had ceased.